 - Work Study: Work Study is an on-campus job approved by Financial Aid and Human Resources, often as part of a financial aid package.

 Non-Work Study Jobs: These jobs do not have to be approved by FAFSA or Financial Aid but will help to pay expenses.

 Student Aid Report: The Student Aid Report, or SAR, is generated from the information you submit on your FAFSA.
 A copy is sent to you and to the colleges that you request through your FAFSA.
 It will also contain your Expected Family Contribution, which is the number that's used to determine your eligibility for federal student aid.

 Visit studentaid.ed.gov for detailed information and current federal government guidelines.

 The Basic Process to Apply for Undergraduate Aid at Duquesne

-- When you apply for admission to Duquesne you will automatically be considered for financial aid if you complete both the FAFSA and the University Application for Financial Aid.
+- When you apply for admission to Duquesne you will automatically be considered for financial aid if you complete the FAFSA.
 Your financial situation will be evaluated and you will be considered for any aid that you qualify for.